vmware/captive-web-view/contributing.md

-# Contributing to captive-web-view
+# Contributing to Captive Web View

-The captive-web-view project team welcomes contributions from the community.
-Before you start working with captive-web-view, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
+The Captive Web View project team welcomes contributions from the community.
+Before you start working with Captive Web View, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.

 ## Contribution Flow
 This is a rough outline of what a contributor's workflow looks like:

 - Create a topic branch from where you want to base your work